LeeCampbell/IntroToRx/content/B_Disposables.md

 # Appendix B: Disposables

-Rx leverages the existing `IDisposable` interface for subscription management.
-This is an incredibly useful design decision, as users can work with a familiar type and reuse existing language features.
-Rx further extends its usage of the `IDisposable` type by providing several public implementations of the interface.
+Rx represents subscriptions using the existing `IDisposable` interface.
+This design choice means we can use existing language features that know how to work with this interface.
+Rx also provides several public implementations of `IDisposable`.
 These can be found in the `System.Reactive.Disposables` namespace.
-Here, we will briefly enumerate each of them.
+This appendix briefly describes each of them.

 <dl>
     <dt>Disposable.Empty</dt>
     <dd>
         This static property exposes an implementation of <em>IDisposable</em> that performs no action when the <em>Dispose</em> method is invoked.
-This can be useful whenever you need to fulfil an interface requirement, like <em>Observable.Create</em>, but do not have any resource management that needs to take place.</dd>
+This can be useful when you are obliged to supply an `IDisposable` (which can happen if you use <em>Observable.Create</em>) but don't need to do anything upon disposal.</dd>
     <dt>Disposable.Create(Action)</dt>
     <dd>
-        This static method exposes an implementation of <em>IDisposable</em> that performs the action provided when the <em>Dispose</em> method is invoked.
+        This static method exposes an implementation of <em>IDisposable</em> that invokes the method supplied when the <em>Dispose</em> method is invoked.
 As the implementation follows the guidance to be idempotent, the action will only be called on the first time the <em>Dispose</em> method is invoked.</dd>
     <dt>BooleanDisposable</dt>
     <dd>
-        This class simply has the <em>Dispose</em> method and a read-only property <em>IsDisposed</em>. <em>IsDisposed</em> is <code>false</code> when the class is constructed, and is set to <code>true</code> when the <em>Dispose</em> method is invoked.
+        This class implements <em>IDisposable.Dispose</em> method and also defines a read-only property <em>IsDisposed</em>. <em>IsDisposed</em> is <code>false</code> when the class is constructed, and is set to <code>true</code> when the <em>Dispose</em> method is invoked.
     </dd>
     <dt>CancellationDisposable</dt>
     <dd>